Automatic language translation

 Fees are payable for external appeals.
 View the fees and charges schedule or apply for a fee waiver.

-The time limit for external appeals to NCAT is generally 28 days.
+The time limit for lodging an external appeal with NCAT is generally 28 days.

 Check the enabling legislation for time limits and any conditions which must be met to commence an external appeal.